 Price your domain name.

 Now that you have an indicator of what your domain could potentially sell for it’s time to decide on the right pricing strategy.
-Most aftermarket domain names sell in the US$2,000 range, and the fast majority of the rest of domain names that are being purchased on the secondary market go for under $5,000.
+As we wrote here, most aftermarket domain names sell in the US$2,000 range, and the fast majority of the rest of domain names that are being purchased on the secondary market go for under $5,000.
 So unless you have your hands on a premium domain name that should sell for well into the five or perhaps even six-figures it’s highly recommended you market the domain name with a realistic, “priced to sell”, Buy-It-Now price.
 According to research from leading domain name marketplace Sedo, domains with a Buy Now price are three times more likely to sell than the standard “make offer” domains.
 Another reason to choose this strategy is that a Buy-It-Now pricing creates a sense of urgency for buyers; if they don’t buy now, someone else might and they may lose out on the opportunity to own the domain name forever.

 If you own a highly sought-after domain name and enjoy the process of negotiating a deal, there are several reasons to go with the “Make an Offer” approach instead of a putting a fixed price on your domain.
 Receiving offers on your domain name will allow you to do some due diligence on the interested party and find out what their plans with the domain name are and how much they are potentially able and willing to pay to acquire your domain name.